VIPaint: Image Inpainting with Pre-Trained Diffusion Models via Variational Inference: CONCLUSION

-The diffusion process begins with clean data $x$, and defines a sequence of increasingly noisy versions of $x$, which we call the \emph{latent variables} $z_t$, where $t$ runs from $t=0$ (low noise) to $t=T$ (substantial noise).
-The distribution of latent variable $z_t$ conditioned on $x$, for any integer time $t \in [0,T]$, is
+The diffusion process begins with clean data $x$, and defines a sequence of increasingly noisy representations of $x$.
+We denote these \emph{latent variables} by $z_t \in\{z_0,...,z_T\}$, where the \emph{time} $t$ runs from $t=0$ (low noise) to $t=T$ (substantial noise).
+The distribution of $z_t$ given $x$, for any time $t \in [0,T]$, is

-where $\alpha_t$ and $\sigma_t$ are strictly positive scalar functions of $t$.
-This noise implicitly defines a Markov chain for which the conditional $q(z_t \mid z_{t-1})$ is also Gaussian.
-Also, $q(z_{t-1} \mid z_t, x)$ is Gaussian (see Appendix~\ref{app:forward-time}) with mean equal to a linear function of the input data $x$ and the latent sample $z_t$.